 Fraud Prevention:

-Payment gateways often incorporate fraud detection tools and algorithms to identify and prevent fraudulent transactions.
+Payment gateways often incorporate financial fraud detection tools and algorithms to identify and prevent fraudulent transactions.
 They can detect unusual patterns and flag potentially suspicious activity, which helps protect both the customer and the merchant.

 Global Reach: